Although the sight of the two aliens had rendered me speechless for a moment, I had to reply to my friend’s idiotic comment.

-Frank shook his head, then gestured nervously towards them.
+Frank shook his head, then gestured wildly towards them.

 “What are you talking about?
 That guy is covered in fur and has four legs!”

 The short, bald alien clicked and chirped to his pal, who grunted back.
-Then they started walking towards us, slowly but with purpose.
+Then they started trodding towards us slowly but with purpose.

 The three of us froze.
-Before we knew it, it was too late to leave through the oval entry of the spaceship.
+Before we knew it, it was too late to escape through the oval entry of the spaceship.
 We retreated further into the dimly lit interior, until my back hit the side of one of the seats.
-The two aliens stepped through and stood there bathed in blue light, staring at us.
+The two aliens stepped through and stood there bathed in blue light as they stared at us.
 The furry alien’s eyes glowed like a cat’s.

 My mouth was dry, and I felt dizzy.
-The hairs on the back of my neck stood up.
-I think the three of us friends were frozen in place, unable to move or speak.
-My heart pounded fast, because this was the first time I’d seen aliens, and they were both terrifying.
+The hairs on my nape stood up.
+I couldn’t tear my gaze away from the aliens, but I think the three of us friends were frozen in place, unable to move or speak.

-I could barely make out very wide, narrow eyes behind the tinted lenses of the bald alien’s aviator glasses, but I could tell he was glaring at me.
+I could barely make out very wide but narrow eyes behind the tinted lenses of the bald alien’s aviator goggles, but I could tell he was glaring at me.
 His face was a mess of either wrinkles or scars, or a combination of both.

-“Is this your spaceship, by any chance?” the short alien said in a voice raspy like an old man’s.
+“Is this your spaceship by any chance?” the short alien said in a raspy voice that could have belonged to an old man.